🇰🇪 Showing results for Kenya. Browse all countries →

 🌙 Muzmatch — Essential for Muslim Users in Mombasa

-Muzmatch is the most important platform for Muslim users in Kenya, particularly in Mombasa where it has Kenya's strongest halal dating community.
-If you are Muslim, this is your primary platform — the free tier covers most features, and the user base is genuinely committed to halal relationship norms.
-Premium at KES 800/month with M-Pesa is the most affordable of any tested platform.
-Outside Mombasa, Muzmatch has thinner but real user bases in other coastal and Muslim-majority communities.
+Muzmatch is the most important platform for Muslim users in Kenya.
+In Mombasa especially, it has the country's strongest halal dating community.
+If you're Muslim, this is your primary platform — the free tier covers most features, and the user base is genuinely committed to halal relationship norms.
+Premium is KES 800/month via M-Pesa, making it the most affordable of any platform we tested.
+Outside Mombasa, user bases are thinner but real in other coastal and Muslim-majority communities.

 Read our full Muzmatch Kenya review →